 Religious experience, behavior, and development from the perspective of dynamic and research psychologies.
+Two hours may be applied toward the general-education requirement in religion.
 Prerequisite: PSYC 121.
 Odd years.

 PSYC 436 4 F Physiological Psychology

 The physiological explanations of behavior; brain-behavior relationships; sensory, neural and motor structures significant to human experience.
 Prerequisite: PSYC 121.